 Emergency Call Centre

-The emergency call centre service is currently operational for Umiujaq.
+The emergency call centre service is currently operational for Kuujjuaraapik, Umiujaq and Puvirnituq.

 Following the death of Constable Steve Déry on March 2, 2013, an investigation by the Commission des normes de l'équité de la santé et de la sécurité du travail (CNESST) was conducted.
 Their report stated that the KRG violated Section 51(3) of the Act respecting occupational health and safety (CQLR, c.
 S-2.1) because police officers were answering calls for service.
 As a result, the CNESST made it mandatory for the KRG to correct the situation.
 In response to the CNESST’s report, the KRG’s action plan included implementing an emergency call centre for Nunavik.

-Since 2013, discussions for implementing a call centre were always ongoing.
-However, due to the region’s technological constraints, implementing a call centre service had never been possible.
+Since 2013, discussions for implementing a call centre have always been ongoing.
+However, due to the region’s technological constraints, implementing a call centre service was never possible.
 It is now possible to implement such a project because of the recent implementation of Tamaani’s fibre-optic internet.

 In 2019, a working committee composed of representatives of the Nunavik Police Service, Secrétariat aux affaires autochtones, and the Ministry of Public Security (MSP) was put in place.
 During the committee’s meetings, it was agreed to evaluate all the options and the scope of the project and to prepare a model that would meet the KRG’s needs.
 The chosen model was the one in which an already established emergency call centre will answer Nunavik’s police emergency calls for service.